 📍 A little secret tip from those in the know: If you want an unbeatable view of the Cathedral and its bell tower, there are a few local rooftop bars nearby.
 Different options are just a Google search away, but you can’t beat the atmosphere of Pura Vida Terraza or Terraza Hotel Doña María.

 4 The Aire Ancient Baths

 The hammam is a relaxing tradition inspired by the Romans, who used connecting public baths to stay clean, relax, and spread the latest news and gossip.
-The Aire Ancient Baths follow in that similar vein by encouraging guests to relax, linger, and maybe even socialise in the connecting pools.
+The Aire Ancient Baths follow in a similar vein by encouraging guests to relax, linger, and maybe even socialize in the connecting pools.